5 mantras that always work for my children – My Valentine

 Parenting mantras that always work

-- Always give your child undivided attention.
+- Always give your child your undivided attention.
 Finish off your mobile and laptop work before you sit with your child to play or teach.
-As a blogger, my 85% of work is done on mobile and the rest on the laptop.
+As a blogger, 85% of my work is done on mobile and the rest on the laptop.
 It’s almost all day work but I make it a point to take a break when I am with my children.

-- When I am out with my friends or with husband and kids are at home, I bring something for them, something as small as a pen or eraser.
+- When I am out with my friends or with my husband and kids at home, I bring something for them, something as small as a pen or eraser.
 It makes them happy and that smile makes my day.

 - When they fight over silly things, there is no point in shouting.
 I yell but they become deaf.
 So now, I just leave them and become deaf.
 They start it, end it and the next minute they start playing again.

-- Many times kids behave badly.
+- Many times, kids behave badly.
 They talk loudly or answer you back.
 When I don’t like their behaviour, I stop talking to them.
 This keeps me sane and they know that they are doing something wrong.
 They know they have to improve.

 - Silence has supreme power.
 There is nothing better than being quiet when things are not going your way.
 It keeps you in control and your thinking ability is doubled.